khos2ow/worldwind.arc.nasa.gov/content/web/_index.md

 ### Technical contributors

 The Web WorldWind platform has many technical contributors.
-In particular, the European Space Agency has provided valuable add-ons and improvements.These features have enabled to build various apps powered by the WorldWind platform, such as the Copernicus Sentinel mobile app.
+In particular, the European Space Agency has provided valuable add-ons and improvements.
+These features have enabled various apps powered by the WorldWind platform, such as the Copernicus Sentinel mobile app.

 <br>